bodybuilders-team/dadtkv/README.md

 Master in Computer Science and Computer Engineering<br>
 Design and Implementation of Distributed Applications - Group 05<br>
 Winter Semester of 2023/2024

+---

+## Organization Description

+The solution to the project is divided into 4 projects:

+* **DADTKVClient**: Client application that communicates with the Transaction Managers, using the DADTKVService interface.
+* **DADTKVTransactionManager**: Transaction Manager application that communicates with the Lease Managers, using the LeaseService interface.
+* **DADTKVLeaseManager**: Lease Manager application.7
+* **DADTKVCore**: Contains the interfaces and classes that are common to all the other projects, including the configuration of the system.

+...